How to Frame a Rolled Canvas Print: A Beginner-Friendly Guide

 Now, pull the canvas gently but tightly over the bars.
 Start from the middle of one side and use a staple gun to attach the canvas to the frame.
 Then go to the opposite side, pull tightly again, and staple.
 Repeat this on all sides.
 Work your way toward the corners while keeping the canvas tight.

 Fold the corners neatly, then staple them down too.
-Now you’ve stretched your canvas on a frame.
+Now you have stretched your canvas on a frame.
 It should look smooth and firm.

 Step 2: Choose the Right Frame